Al-Muqanna: Name and early life

 Al-Muqanna was born with the name Hashim.
 He was a native of Balkh in modern Afghanistan.
 At the time, the city was under the rule of the Abbasid Caliphate, whose heads claimed successorship to the Islamic prophet Muhammad, and leadership of the Muslim community.
 Hashim worked in textiles before his political and religious career.
 Al-Muqanna's nickname comes from the veil he wore over his face.

-Encyclopaedia Iranica reports that early scholars believed he was of Sogdian origin.

-Biography
+Modern scholars have offered differing views on his origin.
+Bernard Lewis described al-Muqanna' as a Persian heretic, while Philip K. Hitti considered him "probably a Persian, not a Kindite".
+Richard Foltz, however, describes him as being of Sogdian or Bactrian origin.
+Patricia Crone in Encyclopædia Iranica states that he was said to have come from Balkh rather than Sogdia.

+Career

 Of Iranian stock, Hashim was from Balkh, and he was a clothes pleater.
 He became a commander for Abu Muslim who ruled over the province of Greater Khorasan under the Abbasid caliphs.
 After Abu Muslim's execution in 755 AD on the orders of the second Abbasid caliph al-Mansur, Hashim was said to have claimed to be the either an incarnation of God or a prophet.

 He was reputed to wear a veil in order to cover up his beauty, which possibly inspired Musa al-Mubarqa', while his followers wore white clothes in opposition to Abbasid rulers' black.
 He is reputed to have engaged in magic and miracles in order to gain followers.
 According to Bertold Spuler, Muslim historians portray Muqanna and his followers as having introduced common ownership of women.

 Hashim was instrumental in the formation of the Khorrām-Dīnān armies which were led by Pāpak Khorram-Din.
 This was an uprising of Iranians aimed at overthrowing the ruling Abbasids.

 When Hashim’s followers began raiding towns and property of other Muslims, looting their possessions, the Abbasid caliph sent several commanders to crush the rebellion.
 Hashim chose to poison himself rather than surrender to the Abbasids, who had set fire to his house.
 Hashim died in a Persian fort near Kesh.
 The Khorrām-Dīnān armies continued to exist until the 12th century.